RemusRD/Blog/posts/spring-boot/converters.md

 }
 ```

-This configuration would override the default conversionService, that already contains some converters with our custom implementation that would add our custom converters exposed as components by default.
+This configuration would override the default conversion service, that already contains some converters with our custom implementation that would add our custom converters exposed as components by default.

 ## Composing converters

-Sometimes, it makes sense to have a bigger converter that needs to convert smaller entities itself, in order to not duplicate the code of the smaller entities across multiple converters, we could create a converter for each entity.
+Sometimes, it makes sense to have a bigger converter that needs to convert smaller entities itself, to not duplicate the code of the smaller entities across multiple converters, we could create a converter for each entity.

 There are two ways to compose those converters:

 ### Injecting the converter itself

-In this approach, we inject the converter by name, I like this one better because you can use the actual converter in the unit test making it a 'social test', however mocking the response from the conversion service is an approach that I have personally used too.
+In this approach, we inject the converter by name, I like this one better because you can use the actual converter in the unit test making it a 'social test', however, mocking the response from the conversion service is an approach that I have personally used too.

 ```java
 @Component